craigargh/sandwiches/README.md

 tasks = scheduler.schedule()
 ```

-Each task has the following attributes:
+Tasks are sorted in order that they need to be completed and each task has the following attributes:

 ```python
 order_id: int